For Parents

 Play is driven by the children's interests, questions, and the world around them.
 Educators provide materials that help expand the children's play scripts.
 We believe the enviroment is the third teacher and provides opportunity for children to create their own paths of learning.

 Learning studios are set up with provocations.
 Provocations are open ended activities that do not have a prescribed outcome.
 They are designed to stimulate ideas, encourage discussion, exploration, experimentation, interest, and creative thinking.
-As our Reggio-Emilia approach encourages, we connect many of our provocations and investigstions to nature/the outdoors and our community.
+As our Reggio-Emilia approach encourages, we connect many of our provocations and investigations to nature/the outdoors and our community.

 Studios are divided into areas that promote language development, math and science exploration, creativity and artistic expression, and social-emotional growth.
-Inclusivity is a cornerstone of our program therefore there are always significant opportunities for the culture of others to be discovered and celebrated.
+Inclusivity is a cornerstone of our program therefore there are always opportunities for the culture of others to be discovered and celebrated.

 Block play provides a foundation for learning!